anilbhatt1/Panoptic_Segmentation_DETR/README.md

     - Overall panoptic segmentation architecture is as below.
 Details of each of these steps are as explained below

     ![Overall_Arch](https://github.com/anilbhatt1/Panoptic_Segmentation_DETR/blob/master/Readme_Images/Overall_Panoptic_Arch.jpg)

+    - Object detection using DETR network diagram is as below

+    ![DETR_BB](https://github.com/anilbhatt1/Panoptic_Segmentation_DETR/blob/master/Readme_Images/DETR_BB_Architecture.png)

+    - Now let us get into the details of panoptic segmentation approach.
     - Get pre-trained ResNet-50.
 Strip out GAP & final layer.
-    - Pass the batch of images through ResNet-50 & get the encoded image from final conv layer.
+    - Pass the batch of images through ResNet-50.
-    - Object detection using DETR network diagram is as below

-    ![DETR_BB](https://github.com/anilbhatt1/Panoptic_Segmentation_DETR/blob/master/Readme_Images/DETR_BB_Architecture.png)

-    - Get the intermediate activations out of ResNet-50.
+    - Get the **intermediate activations** out of ResNet-50.
 Res-net 50 has a stride of 32.
     - For example, if we give a 480x480 image (min resolution required for DETR to work), we will get back 15x15x2048.
 This will be flattened to 225x256.
     - Pass these activations along with positional encoding to encoder.
-Also set aside these activations, we will need these for binary map generation later.
+Also set aside these activations, we will need these for **binary map generation** later.
     - Positional encodings will be sine based.
     - Encoder-decoder architecture is as below.